HR Glossary for HR Professionals

 Copayments, or copays, are features of health insurance plans.
 More specifically, insurance carriers define them as an exact amount that healthcare beneficiaries pay for each medical service that the policy covers.
 But, following the copay, the insurance company steps in and pays the remaining balance.

-Copays tend to vary for different services within the same plan.
+Within the same plan, copays vary depending on the medical services.
 For instance, they depend on whether the service is essential or routine versus others that are less routine.

 Additionally, copays tend to be lower for standard doctor visits versus a specialist visit.